 Research at the School of Management

-It provides our researchers with the platform to better analyse current and conventional management practice and how to move creatively to new knowledge and understanding.
+Our focus on producing high-quality, original research enables us to offer substantial value to our key stakeholders, be they students, executives, community and organizational leaders or international researchers and scholars.
+It provides our researchers with the platform to better analyze current and conventional management and organizational practices and to move creatively to new knowledge and understanding.

 School of Management